dmytronayda/forty-jekyll-theme/_posts/2020-04-10-launch-school-js-101.md

 ## Expectations for JS109

-This Monday, I have attended the JS101-JS109 study group to practice with other student and get the general idea of the assessment.
+This Monday, I have attended the JS101-JS109 study group to practice with other students and get a general idea about the assessment.
 My takeaways from the study group:

-I want more of these!
-Study groups are great to get the general idea about the upcoming assessment, level of questions, meet other students and potentially even your future examiner.

 <ul>
+	<li>I want more of these!
+Study groups are great to get the general idea about the upcoming assessment, level of questions, meet other students and potentially even your future examiner.</li>
 	<li>I still do not know a lot of things from the course.
 Yet, I already understand some concepts fully.</li>
 	<li>I will have to study another 80-100 hours to prepare for the assessment.
 It will be painful. 🤯</li>
 	<li>When I pass JS109 I will FULLY UNDERSTAND all concepts, tips, and tricks from JS101.</li>